 We have seen this game before, and it is not going to end well.
 A well-known example was Compete.com, which provided website analytics and keyword tools, and was purchased by the global survey company TNS for $150 million in 2008, only to be shut down in 2016.

-Many of our clients have media-tracking services (such as Factiva) that can provide brick-loads of press releases on your competitors (based on keywords) that is rarely, if ever, used by product management executives.
+Many of our clients have media-tracking services (such as Factiva) that can provide brick-loads of press releases on your competitors (based on keywords) that are rarely if ever, used by product management executives.

 My internal teams can do all the competitive intelligence work in-house.